 Who Should Administer Botox®?

 Ophthalmologists, dermatologists, and plastic surgeons are the physicians who most commonly administer BOTOX® Cosmetic.
 These specialists are particularly qualified because of their intimate familiarity with the eyelid, brow and facial regions.

-Contact us at Susskind & Almallah Eye Associates to schedule a consultation for Botox® with Dr. Omar Almallah or visit our website at www.oceancountyeye.com.
+Contact Susskind & Almallah Eye Associates to schedule a consultation for Botox® with Dr. Omar Almallah by calling 732-349-5622 today.
+We serve patients in Ocean County and Monmouth County at our offices in Toms River, Barnegat, Brick, and Manalapan Township, New Jersey.